milfrisi/generative-art-generator/README.md

 * `example_spark_wf`: writes timestamp in the one-column table `<user>_scaffolding.ticker` table every time it is executed.

-Of course, you can clone the repo with the name of your project and replace the example workflows with your ones in order to use this repo as a template.
+Of course, you can just delete them and write your own.
+They are there just as examples.

 **Note**: The philosophy behind this structure is that you keep workflows that are related to each other inside the same repository and unrelated